makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 # Installation

-Installation method will depend on which flavor you want to use.
+Installation method will depend on which flavor you want to use:

-Select below your target:

 <FlavorSwitcher />